Montverde Academy: Athletic programs

-Some of Montverde's athletic programs compete on a national level, rather than as a member of the Florida High School Athletic Association.
+Some of Montverde Academy's athletic programs compete on a national level, rather than as a member of the Florida High School Athletic Association.
 Sports offered include baseball, basketball, cross country, equestrian, golf, lacrosse, powerlifting, soccer, softball, swimming, tennis, track and field, and volleyball.
 In 2017, USA Today named Montverde Academy the best basketball program of the decade.

 Theatre and Music Conservatory

 Montverde Academy has both music and theatre conservatories.
 Auditions are held on an annual basis.
 Conservatory students split the academic day between core courses and their chosen artistic discipline.